Whenever my workload is piled high and I start dropping balls, I silently wish for more time!

 How long does it usually take you to get into the swing of the day?

-You might be at your desk for 9am, but are you hitting the ground running or it is 20 minutes or longer before you’re really doing anything productive?
+You might be at your desk at 9 am, but are you hitting the ground running, or is it 20 minutes or longer before you’re really doing anything productive?

 Instead, you can get your head down and get that first task done and dusted in super quick time.